Basic Tutorial: Installing and Using lftp

 Automating with Scripts

-Create a script file, e.g., script.lftp
+Create a script file, e.g., script.lftp:

 open ftp://username:password@ftp.example.com